rosakettumaki/roller_coaster_story/README.md

 The Roller coaster DataBase: https://rcdb.com/rhr.htm

-3. Visualizing the data
+2. Visualizing the data

 I used Datawrapper to create the charts.
-I experimented with different approaches to buld the charts but ultimately decided that simplicity is best.
-I used classic bar charts for all three visualizations, giving the article a clean and consistent look.
+I experimented with different approaches to build the charts but in the end I decided that simplicity is best.
+Used classic bar charts for all three visualizations, giving the article a clean and consistent look.

 Here are the links for the charts: